-Sister Muriel is from Boston, MA and is a member of the Congregation of the Sisters of Our Lady of the Cenacle from New York, USA.
+Sister Muriel died on 7/21/2020.
+She was from Boston, MA and was a member of the Congregation of the Sisters of Our Lady of the Cenacle from New York, USA.
+Below is a piece written by Sister Muriel in 2017

 During these years, things were very hectic.
 I found myself and pilgrims (volunteers) aiding the victims of the war.
 The people of this country were in desperate need of everything (medical supplies, food, clothing and shelter).
 Many pilgrims from Europe, United States, Australia and Canada were arriving to assist in the war effort.
 For many of them, I became their contact, the worker in the field.
 Mostar at that time was in shambles.